 As Arizona’s solar installations continue to provide power, so will the need for responsible solar disposal within the state.

-Looking for decommissioning or large-scale solar panel recycling in Arizona?
+Looking for decommissioning or large-scale Arizona solar panel recycling solutions?

 Unless otherwise noted, all data from SEIA/GTM Research U.S. Solar Market Insight